Security-Onion-Solutions/securityonion-docs/first-time-users.rst

 First Time Users
 ================

 Welcome first time users!
 You're going to be peeling back the layers of your network in just a few minutes!

 First, download our ISO image as shown in the :ref:`download` section.
-Then install the ISO image as shown in the :ref:`installation` section and configure for IMPORT as shown in the :ref:`configuration` section.
+Then install the ISO image as shown below (also see the :ref:`installation` and :ref:`configuration` sections).
 This can be done in a minimal virtual machine with as little as 4GB RAM, 2 CPU cores, and 200GB of storage.
 For more information about virtualization, please see the :ref:`vmware`, :ref:`virtualbox`, and :ref:`proxmox` sections.

-Once you're comfortable with your IMPORT installation, then you can move on to more advanced installations as shown in the :ref:`architecture` section.
+(Once you're comfortable with your IMPORT installation, then you can move on to more advanced installations as shown in the :ref:`architecture` section.)

-The following screenshots will walk you through:

-- installing our ISO image
-- configuring for IMPORT
-- logging into :ref:`soc`
-- navigating to :ref:`grid` and importing a pcap or evtx file
-- reviewing data via :ref:`alerts`, :ref:`dashboards`, :ref:`hunt`, and :ref:`pcap`

 After booting the ISO image, the boot menu appears: